+44 (0)1273 732 888

 ‘Because it’s just going to sit in a dusty folder somewhere and no one will ever read it.’

-My first thought was that it was going to be a long, hard day.
+My first thought was that I might have a bit of an uphill battle on my hands that day.
 Happily, I was wrong.

 In this short post, I won’t go through the protocols and conventions unique to technical writing, as that’s not necessary to get results (although you may find this article on how to write a paper useful).
 No, the key is to approach it from first principles – the disciplines every writer, technical or otherwise, should be aware of and practise.